rolspace/depstime/Readme.md

 ## Options

-`--human-compact, -c`: Converts the output of the time differences into a human readable string.
+`--compact, -c`: Converts the output of the time differences into a human readable string.
 The string shows time difference values up to the 'days' unit with rounding.

-`--human-full, -f`: Converts the output of the time differences into a human readable string.
+`--full, -f`: Converts the output of the time differences into a human readable string.
 The string shows the full time difference values up to the 'seconds' unit with rounding.